 This report first identifies and discusses the highest priority fiscal and policy items that received support from a majority (five or more) of Councilmembers in their budget priorities memoranda.
 Majority-supported items are the basis for the FY 2025 Budget Priorities Resolution.
-However, the Council can adjust the priorities that will be included in the Budget Priorities Resolution - for example, to incorporate additional priorities that were not contained in a majority of Councilmembers' priorities memoranda.

 We have grouped the majority-supported priorities into two major sections: operating budget priorities and infrastructure budget priorities.
 Within those areas, we further grouped most priorities into categories, as outlined below.

 Following the operating and infrastructure budget priorities is a section on budget resources and mitigations, and finally a section with additional priorities that received support from four Councilmembers.
-Note that the priorities supported by four Councilmembers will not be part of the FY 2025 Budget Priorities Resolution unless Council designates them as such.
+As mentioned, the priorities supported by four Councilmembers are not part of the FY 2025 Budget Priorities Resolution.